 Sitting for the QET |

 Students must report to their assigned group on Zoom at the respective reporting time.
-The Zoom session will be locked half an hour after the reporting time, i.e. 9:30am for the morning session and 2:30pm for the afternoon session.
+The Zoom session will be locked 15 minutes before the start of the test, i.e., 9:45am for QET1AM and 2.45pm for QET1PM.

 Students will need to have their identification document with a recent photo (e.g. Student Card, NRIC, Passport) for identity verification purposes before being allowed to sit for the test.